thomas10-10/foo-Wallpaper-Feh-Gif/README.md

 # About foo-Wallpaper-Feh-Gif
 This is just a loop script that sets a gif as a wallpaper.
 Supports transparency.
-Requires feh or xload or [xwallpaper](https://github.com/stoeckmann/xwallpaper)(uses less cpu).
+Requires feh or xload or [xwallpaper](https://github.com/stoeckmann/xwallpaper)

-!
-INCREASES CPU use

 <img src="https://github.com/thomas10-10/foo-Wallpaper-Feh-Gif/raw/master/desktop-animation2.gif"  />
 <img src="https://github.com/thomas10-10/foo-Wallpaper-Feh-Gif/raw/master/desktop-animation4.gif"  />